 We walk on, slowly, quietly, in the opposite direction.
 Lulu appears to step on something, and momentarily begins to limp.
 But she regains her gait, and we continue.
 She stops from time to time to do her business.
 I register the deep yellow color of her urine against the white snow, and make a mental note to check on her water supply when I get home.

 I can barely hold on to my phone by the time we get back to the house.
 My fingers are so cold that they hurt, but my body is warm, my heart is happy, there is snow on the ground even if I have no one to share it with.
-I walk in the house and call my name, “Dr. Lulu!”
-I am doing what my coach has told me to do.
-I am getting used to being with me.
+I walk inside the house and call my name, “Dr. Lulu!”
+It’s weird, but I am doing what my coach has told me to do.
+I am trying to get used to being with me.
+It might work, only time will tell.

 In the distance, the world is beginning to wake up.